 10 Tips to Stage Your Home and WOW Your Buyers

-Getting ready to sell your home in Charles Town, WV?
+Getting ready to sell your home?
 Before you start showing your home to buyers, take time to give your home some love - even the simplest home staging and sprucing can be the difference between a buyer that walks away and a buyer that's impressed.
 These DIY staging tips can really make your home stand out from the crowd.

 The outside of your home is just as important as the inside.
 Spend some time giving your home's exterior some love to create a sense of welcoming - so that your buyers are impressed before they even leave the car!

 Before a buyer will set foot inside, they have to be impressed by the exterior of your home.
 So spend some time making your home welcoming and attractive.
 Powerwash your siding and driveway, mow the lawn, weed or prune the garden, or plant some bright flowers.
 Wash your windows, replace old house numbers, or replace a tired mailbox.

 Make your porch welcoming:

 An extension of your curb appeal is your porch.
 Tidy up any furniture, buy a new welcome mat, add some potted flowers, and replace your doorknob.
 Add a tasteful wreath to your door and leave your porch light on in the evenings, especially if you will be showing at night.

 Spruce up outdoor areas: